India: Kingdom of the Tiger: Filming

-The filming took place in Canada and in India, using IMAX technology.
+The principal filming took place in the foothills of the Himalayas, as well as scenic locations all over India.
+An additional 2nd unit was filmed in Canada.
+The production used exclusive IMAX cameras, and filmed on 65mm film negative; making it the first IMAX film ever shot in India.

 Soundtrack

-The film score for India: Kingdom of the Tiger was composed and produced by respected ambient guitarist and world musician Michael Brook.
+The film score for India: Kingdom of the Tiger was composed and produced by acclaimed ambient guitarist and world musician Michael Brook.
 The score was recorded at the Lavenderia and Real World Studios.
 Rahat Fateh Ali Khan and Lakshmi Shankar contributed vocals to the project.

 The soundtrack album was released by Four Winds Trading Company in 2002.
-Bruce Neibar, the film director, wrote the following lines in the soundtrack album: "From almost my first day of work on India--Kingdom of the Tiger I was worried about the music...being heavy-handed....
+Bruce Neibaur, the film's director, wrote the following lines in the soundtrack album: "From almost my first day of work on India--Kingdom of the Tiger I was worried about the music...being heavy-handed....
 Michael Brook has created a score that has washed away all my worries and concerns.
 He has masterfully painted in the rich, magical shades of India that are so important to the story.
 His music, from its very first notes, transports us into that faraway land.
 When the film is finished, I believe audiences will be wishing they could stay there longer."